ARM-657 Mamboretá

-The ARM-657 Mamboretá is a rocket pod of Argentine origin, it carries 6 Áspid rockets of 57mm each.
-It is used in the IA 58 Pucará, Embraer 312 Tucano, IA 63 Pampa, A-4AR Fightinghawk and Hughes 500 helicopters of the Argentine Air Force, it was also expected to be used by the UH-1H Huey II and the CH-14 Aguilucho of the Argentine Army.
-It is a design by Fabricaciones Militares and CITEDEF, it is planned to start a production chain in FM and improve the performance of this device.
+The ARM-657 Mamboretá is a rocket pod of Argentine origin, each carrying 6 Áspid 57mm rockets.
+It is used on the IA 58 Pucará, Embraer 312 Tucano, IA 63 Pampa, A-4AR Fightinghawk and Hughes 500 helicopters of the Argentine Air Force, it was also expected to be used by the UH-1H Huey II and the CH-14 Aguilucho of the Argentine Army.
+It is a design by Fabricaciones Militares and CITEDEF, and mass-production as well as further improvement of the system has been planned at the former.

-The rocket that fires is the Aspide, whose heads can be changed for different military purposes.
-Its main function is to carry out close air support and counterinsurgency missions.
+The Áspid rocket has a modular warhead section that can be switched for different types of targets expected in close air support and counterinsurgency missions.

 It has two variants: A with intervalometer and B without intervalometer.